MARPF: Multi-Agent and Multi-Rack Path Finding: Introduction

-For transportation in warehouses and factories, AGVs often navigate beneath rack-type carts and convey an entire rack with its contents (hereinafter referred to as rack) to a designated location.
-Prior research on MAPF has mainly dealt with navigating these racks through areas with passages (Fig. \ref{figure1}(a)).
+For transportation in warehouses and factories, AGVs often navigate beneath rack-type carts and convey entire racks with their contents (hereinafter referred to as rack) to a designated location.
+Prior research on MAPF has mainly considered navigating these racks through areas with passages (Fig. \ref{figure1}(a)).
 However, this layout leads to the inefficient use of space.
 In settings where sufficient space cannot be provided, it is crucial to utilize the available area more effectively.
 Traditional MAPF algorithms struggle to optimize navigation racks efficiently in these dense environments (Fig. \ref{figure1}(b)).
 The difficulty lies in optimally relocating the obstacle racks.

-This study defines multi-agent and multi-rack path finding (MARPF) as a problem of planning paths for AGVs to convey target racks to their designated locations in an environment without passages.
-The racks cannot move and thus should be conveyed by AGVs.
-To avoid collisions, AGVs without racks can pass under the racks, whereas those with racks cannot.
-MARPF involves conveying the target racks, with the target indicating that its destination has been assigned, while the obstacle racks are situated freely.
+This study defines multi-agent and multi-rack path finding (MARPF), which focuses on planning paths for AGVs to convey target racks to their designated locations in a grid-like environment without passages.
+The racks cannot move and, thus, should be conveyed by AGVs.
+AGVs without racks can pass under the racks; however, to avoid collisions, those with racks cannot.
+MARPF involves conveying the target racks to their designated destinations, while the obstacle racks are situated freely.
 In an environment in which racks are densely located, the obstacle racks can be moved to avoid interference with the target racks.

 We formulated MARPF as an integer linear programming (ILP) problem in a network flow, which includes the AGV and rack networks.
-In the AGV network, the proposed method distinguishes whether an AGV is loading a rack using two virtual layers to represent loading a rack (Fig. \ref{two_layers}).
+In the AGV network, the proposed method distinguishes whether an AGV is conveying a rack using two virtual layers (Fig. \ref{two_layers}).
 The rack network represents the movements of the racks, which are separated from the AGVs.
 By synchronizing the AGV network with the rack network, the proposed method enables moving obstacle racks and conveying target racks while avoiding collisions.
 We aimed to solve the problem with various movement constraints and minimize the makespan (i.e., the latest completion time).